 Know Before Visiting Odessa

 The top travel tip for Odessa is to have lots of suncream with you when visiting the coastal beaches during the summer months.
 When going in sightseeing tours bring bottled water with you especially on hot days.
-Be careful of pickpockets as they are always waiting for the opportune moment to rob you when there are crowds.
-At night it is not recommended to was alone especially in dark streets,
+Always be aware of your surroundings and stay with your guide when you are on a tour.

 Weather in Odessa